jatannoury/Fortunus-Vision/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+In order to run the project correctly, you need to install the following packages

 - npm
   ```sh